 This month has probably been the best I’ve have in a long time.

-So many amazing things have happened; I hit 10k blog views in the first 6 months of the year, I’ve had my first ever affiliate sale on SiteGround* which gave me three months free hosting (thank you Bella from Bluebells and Trees!) and I found out I would be graduating university with a First Class Honours Degree!
+So many amazing things have happened; I hit 10k blog views in the first 6 months of the year, I’ve had my first ever affiliate sale, and I found out I would be graduating university with a First Class Honours Degree!

 The last one has actually been pretty bittersweet.